-There are various national groups which can help by giving information, advice and support (see below).
+There are various national groups which can help by giving information, advice and support.
 They, or your doctor or practice nurse, may also be able to put you in touch with a local group for face-to-face support.

 You can also get leaflets, books, CDs, DVDs, MP3s, etc, on relaxation and combating stress.
-They teach simple deep-breathing techniques and other measures to relieve stress, help you to relax, and possibly ease anxiety symptoms.
-See separate leaflet called Stress and Tips on How to Avoid It for more details.
+They teach simple deep-breathing techniques and other measures to relieve stress, help you to relax and possibly ease anxiety symptoms.
+See separate leaflets called Stress and Tips on How to Avoid It and Anxiety - Self-help Guides.

 Benzodiazepines such as diazepam used to be the most commonly prescribed anxiety treatment.
 They were known as the minor tranquilisers but they do have some serious known side-effects.
 They often work well to ease symptoms.
 The problem is they are addictive and can lose their effect if you take them for more than a few weeks.
 They may also make you drowsy.
 Now they are not used much for persistent anxiety conditions.
 A short course of up to two weeks may be an option for anxiety which is very severe and short-term, or now and then to help you over a bad spell if you have persistent anxiety symptoms.